Jiubel/Jiubel-s-Home-SOC-Lab/README.md

-# 🛡️ Home SOC Lab (Wazuh + Cowrie + Sysmon)
+# 🛡️ Home SOC Lab (Wazuh + Cowrie Honeypot)

 ## 📌 Objective
-This project documents the creation of a home SOC lab to simulate real-world security monitoring and detection.
+This project focuses on building a home SOC lab to simulate attacker activity and observe how it is captured, ingested, and analyzed within a SIEM.
+It highlights the end-to-end process of detection and basic security event investigation.

 ## 🧱 Tools Used
-- Wazuh (SIEM/XDR)
+- Wazuh (SIEM / Log Analysis)
-- Cowrie (Honeypot)
+- Cowrie (SSH Honeypot)
-- Windows + Sysmon (Endpoint Monitoring)
+- VirtualBox (Lab Environment)
+- Linux (Ubuntu)

+## 🏗️ Lab Setup
+The lab was built using Oracle VM VirtualBox with multiple virtual machines to simulate a basic SOC environment.
+Wazuh was configured as the central SIEM for log collection and analysis, while Cowrie was deployed as an SSH honeypot to capture and monitor attacker activity.

-## 🎯 Goals
+## 🎯 What I Did

-- Capture attacker activity using a honeypot
+- Set up a virtual SOC lab using Oracle VM VirtualBox
+- Installed and configured Wazuh for log monitoring and alerting
+- Simulated failed login attempts to generate authentication logs
-- Centralize logs in Wazuh
+- Verified detection of suspicious activity in Wazuh
-- Analyze security events
-- Build hands-on SOC experience

-## 🚧 Status
-Step 1: Planning ✅
-Step 2: VirtualBox Setup ⏳
+- Deployed Cowrie honeypot to capture attacker interactions
+- Simulated attacker access via SSH and executed commands
+- Analyzed honeypot activity and alerts within the Wazuh dashboard